Janet Jackson: 1966–1985: Early life and career beginnings

 In 1977, she was selected to have a starring role as Penny Gordon Woods in the sitcom Good Times.
 She later starred in A New Kind of Family and later got a recurring role on Diff'rent Strokes, portraying Charlene Duprey from seasons three to six.
 Jackson also played the role of Cleo Hewitt during the fourth season of Fame, but expressed indifference towards the series, largely due to the emotional stress of her secret marriage to R&B singer James DeBarge.
 Jackson later elaborated on her time on the show in an interview with Anderson Cooper, revealing that the cast would occasionally play pranks on her, but she spoke fondly of them.

 When Jackson was fifteen, her father and manager Joseph Jackson arranged a contract for her with A&M Records.
 Her debut album, Janet Jackson, was released in 1982.
 It was produced by Angela Winbush, René Moore, Bobby Watson of Rufus and Leon Sylvers III, and overseen by her father Joseph.
-It peaked at No. 63 on the Billboard 200, and No. 6 on the publication's R&B albums chart, receiving little promotion.
+It peaked at number 63 on the Billboard 200, and number six on the publication's R&B albums chart, receiving little promotion.
 The album appeared on the Billboard Top Black Albums of 1983, while Jackson herself was the highest-ranking female vocalist on the Billboard Year-End Black Album Artists.

+At the 1983 American Music Awards, Jackson was seen wearing a hoop earring with a key attached to it.
+She explained that one of her chores at the Hayvenhurst family home was to clean the cages of the wild animals that Michael adopted.
+As she never used a keychain, she kept the cage key on a hoop earring.
+Since then, Jackson has worn variants of the hoop earring with key on her music videos and live performances.
+The hoop and key earring she used from 1987 to 1990 is currently on display at the National Museum of African American History and Culture.

 Jackson's second album, Dream Street, was released two years later.
-Dream Street reached No. 147 on the Billboard 200, and No. 19 on the R&B albums chart.
-The lead single "Don't Stand Another Chance" peaked at No. 9 on Billboards R&B singles chart.
+Dream Street reached number 147 on the Billboard 200, and number 19 on the R&B albums chart.
+The lead single "Don't Stand Another Chance" peaked at number nine on Billboards R&B singles chart.
 Both albums consisted primarily of bubblegum pop music.